DimensionCoin/havenfinacial/README.md

    ```

 2. **Create your environment file**
+   - Sign up for the required services if you have not already:
+     - [Privy dashboard](https://dashboard.privy.io/) — create an app to obtain the client ID, server secret, wallet auth keys, and fee payer wallet ID.
+     - [Resend](https://resend.com/) — configure a verified sending domain to get an API key and sender email.
-   Copy the template below into `.env` (or create `.env.local` to keep secrets outside version control) and replace each placeholder with real credentials.
+   - Copy the template below into `.env` (or create `.env.local` to keep secrets outside version control) and replace each placeholder with real credentials.

    ```dotenv
    # Database